AppliedDrones/Onboarding/README.md

 Familiarize yourself with NVIDIA’s robotics ecosystem by reading the [Isaac ROS overview](https://developer.nvidia.com/isaac/ros).

 Install the [Isaac ROS suite](https://nvidia-isaac-ros.github.io/getting_started/) and complete simulation tutorials.

+## Google Cloud
+Familiarize yourself with Google's Cloud Development Console, large lanuguage model deployment process, and vector database integration.

+We selected Google due to the easy of use for deployment and highly performant vector database which we use for Retrieval Augmented Generation.

+## Problem Statement and Team Formation
+The AppliedDrones research group focuses on applying new technology to problems that are either unsolved or are solveable by hacky methods which are never deployable in the real world.

+There are two recent technological breakthroughs we seek to leverage:
+1. Reduced Sim-To-Real Gap: New robotics simulators are excellent at real world physics modelling, synthetic data creation, and rapid multi-scenario testing. i.e. Nvidia ISAAC ROS.
+2. Large Language Models: Multi-modal models can see the world as it is, chat with users over text about what they are seeing, and reference contextually specific data/strategies/information via Retrieval Augmented Generation. i.e. Google Cloud LLMS & Vector Database.

+Teams are strictly limited to 3 members.
+No exceptions.

+Pick an application.
+Create a realistic timeline for a 2 semester project.
+Get coding.